glouppe/info8010-deep-learning/lecture6.md

 ## LSTM

-The **long short-term memory model** (Hochreiter and Schmidhuber, 1997) is an instance of the previous gated recurrent cell, with the following changes:
+The long short-term memory model (LSTM; Hochreiter and Schmidhuber, 1997) is an instance of the previous gated recurrent cell, with the following changes:
 - The recurrent state is split into two parts $\mathbf{c}\_t$ and $\mathbf{h}\_t$, where
     - $\mathbf{c}\_t$ is the cell state and
     - $\mathbf{h}\_t$ is output state.